egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-The model itself within this study aims to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation within regulated river channels.
+The model itself within this study aims to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diverstiy) within regulated river channels.
 Outputs will aim to give practical evidence and the implications of responses to directly improve and guide the management of environmental water delivery for native vegetation benefit.
 Given that the model will incorporate data from across a number of waterways across a large part of Victoria, the model applications will speak to each of those waterways, as well as potential extrapolation to waterways not surveyed.
 The models will not aim to provide explicit predictions within the waterways surveyed, or to specific un-surveyed waterways, but extension of these models for prediction will we highlighted for future investigation beyond this study.

 ### 1.1.3 Analytical purpose and scope, including scenario analysis

 *Provide more detail on the analytical purpose and scope of the model:*

 - *How will the model be analysed?*
 - *What analytical questions will the model be used to answer?*
 - *What is the intended domain in which the model is to be applied?
 Are there any reasonable extrapolation limits beyond which you expect the model should not be applied?
 (Grimm et al. 2014)*
 - *Are there potentially unacceptable management or policy outcomes identified by stakeholders that should be captured in the model, i.e. as constraints?*
 - *Are there scenarios that model outputs have to accommodate?
 Scenarios should be set a priori, i.e. before the model is built, (Moallemi, Elsawah, and Ryan 2019).*
 - *Describe what processes you will use to elicit and identify relevant scenarios, e.g. literature review, structured workshops with stakeholders or decision-makers.*
 - *What degree of flexibility is required from the model?
 Might the model need to be quickly reconfigured to explore new scenarios or problems proposed by clients / managers / model-users?*
 - *Last, are there any limitations on model development analysis and flexibility, such as time or budget constraints, for example, does a model need to be deployed rapidly?*

 The model objectives for this study are to provide evidence for vegetation responses to environmental flow delivery over short (\<1yr)